Stillpoint-Software/.github/profile/README.md

 ## Hi there 👋

-# Startup Thinking at Enterprise Scale
+# Startup Thinking at Scale

-We are an IT Thought Works and Execution shop.
 We specialize in solving complex enterprise software development and productization problems.

 - Development as a service
 - Team building and process transformation
 - Assessments and Roadmap planning and vision
 - Lifecycle Management and DevOps engineering

 We offer a range of software development services to startups and enterprises that want to move quickly.
-Specializing in complex development challenges across industries like healthcare, telecommunications, and financial services.
+We specialize in complex development challenges across industries like healthcare, telecommunications, and financial services.
 We have ready-made frameworks and processes for scalable architectures that consider security, integrations, compliance, auditing, deployment, and continuous integration.
 This allows you to focus on what matters.
-Our technology stacks help you reach your MVP faster and provide a solid foundation for future growth.
+Our technology stacks help you reach your goals faster and provide a solid foundation for future growth.

 # Open Source